|Threat: Moderate (Tier 2)||Weather|

 Desert planets can be found orbiting gentle (white), temperate (orange) and radioactive (yellow) star types.
-They also have a rare chance to be found around frozen (blue) stars as satellites of gas giants.
+They also have a rare chance of being found around frozen (blue) stars as satellites of gas giants.
 There are no environmental hazards in desert biomes which require use of an environmental protection pack.

 - There is limited flora here, but the location does support life.
 There is also an abundance of sand.
 Simply put, it is a desert.

 - A desert area populated by cacti, as well as various animal life.
 A relatively safe landing site, so long as you avoid the sandstorms.

 - Sand.
 Readings indicate sand.
 Also some cacti... but predominantly sand.
 Given the available information I speculate that the landing site is situated in a desert.